 I just finished the altMBA and I thought it would be a good idea to jot down some notes before feelings and thoughts fade away.
-Some people have asked me about my experience with the program, so this… I just finished the altMBA and I thought it would be a good idea to jot down some notes before feelings and thoughts fade away.
 Some people have asked me about my experience with the program, so this will hopefully provide some answers too.

 The altMBA is a four week long online workshop on leadership and management created by marketing guru Seth Godin.